No matter where you are in your SQE journey, whether it’s SQE1 or SQE2, our expert resources are here to support you throughout:

 Make the mistake.
 Memories of errors foster faster learning.
 It will help you to get rid of any mistakes in your thinking before the exam.

 Study groups may also be beneficial as everyone has blind spots that the others could reveal.
-However, it is important to ensure that everyone in the group is serious about learning and focussed.
+However, it is important to ensure that everyone in the group is serious about learning and focused.

 SQE – cope with the exams